fxlin/p2-concurrency/README.md

 ### (Optional) Run benchmarks on your local Linux machine instead of granger1?

 Make sure your machine has more than a dozen of cores (not "threads". e.g. Ryzen 9, Threadripper, some Intel i9).
 Recommended OS: Ubuntu 18.04 or 20.04.
 Other Linux distros should work as well.
-Windows: native compliation should work but need adaptation.
+Windows: native compilation should work but need adaptation.
 WSL not recommended.

 ```
 sudo apt install build-essential